Substance-Related Respiratory Conditions

-Respiratory conditions include a number of different conditions and disorders that affect the organs in the body that make gas exchange possible, including the lungs, trachea, nasal passages, etc. These conditions range from relatively mild conditions such as the common cold to more serious and life-threatening conditions such as lung cancer.
+Diseases and disorders of the respiratory tract may include injury or other pathological changes to tissues and structures in the body that make gas exchange possible, including the nasal passages, pharynx, trachea, and lungs.
+Respiratory conditions range from relatively mild issues such as the common cold to more serious and life-threatening pulmonary diseases such as lung cancer.

-The majority of damage to the respiratory system from tobacco products obviously occurs from smoking them.
-Damage to the respiratory system from tobacco products is typically slow and progressive.
-The respiratory system will continuously cleanse itself with mucus, trapping dirt and microbes and then tiny hairs in the system known as cilia, sweeping them toward the mouth where the mucus is eventually eliminated.
+A properly-functioning respiratory system will continuously cleanse itself with mucus, which traps dirt and microbes; then, tiny hairs in the system known as cilia sweep them toward the mouth where the mucus is eventually eliminated.
 Smoking destroys this cleansing system, and individuals must cough up the mucus (hence, the smoker’s cough).
-Of course, not all of the mucus is eliminated, and excess mucus accumulates, clogging the respiratory system along with waste materials and microbes collecting in the system.
-As one continues to smoke, the tissues of the respiratory system lose their elasticity, the walls of the respiratory system are thickened, and many of the small structures rupture.
+Of course, not all of the mucus is eliminated, and excess mucus accumulates, clogging the respiratory system along with waste materials and microbes collecting in the system.1

-In addition, tobacco use can lead to various other cancers, including tracheal cancer, as well as an increased susceptibility for infections, such as pneumonia.
-Individuals who are chronically exposed to secondhand smoke may develop any of the above conditions as well.
+In addition, tobacco use can lead to various other cancers, including tracheal cancer,6 as well as an increased susceptibility for lung infections, such as bacterial pneumonia.7 Individuals who are chronically exposed to secondhand smoke may develop any of the above conditions as well.

 The majority of these conditions are chronic conditions that develop over lengthy periods of time.
-Individuals can reduce the risk for many of these conditions, such as asthma, COPD, and infections, by simply quitting smoking.
-Cancer risk can also be reduced significantly by quitting smoking; however, individuals diagnosed with metastatic lung cancer may find that their cancer does not go away once they stop smoking.
+Individuals can reduce the risk for many of these conditions, such as asthma, COPD, and infections, by quitting smoking.
+Although the risks may remain higher than for those who never smoked, cancer risks can also be reduced significantly by quitting smoking.

 A number of studies have attempted to investigate the respiratory effects of smoking cannabis products.
 The research is somewhat mixed and at this point much of it is inconclusive.